BGMP/4discord/README.md

   * `/4help`: Display general help for the bot.
   * `/chans <page>`: Display available 4chan boards.
   * `/chan <board>`: Pull a random post from a 4chan board.
 Not providing a board will randomly pull from /b/!
-  * `/chan replies`: Display 5 of the latest replies to the latest post pulled by /chan
+  * `/chan replies`: Pulls some replies to the latest randomly pulled post within a 2 minutes window.

 ### Running